fishcus/KAP-manual/en/release/KAP_2_1_notes.en.md

 The main updates including:

-1. Realize sync KAP/Kylin data model by one click.
+1. Realize sync Kyligence Enterprise/Kylin data model by one click.
 The process of metadata synchronization is optimized and there is no need to redefine Data Source.
 2. Support Distinct Count query／TopN query
 3. Support report sharing and export